ucsb-cs8/w20/_lab/lab01.md

 In order to exit the python shell in terminal press Ctrl+D or type exit() in order to return to the normal terminal.

-To install it, type this command into the terminal session (the Unix Terminal prompt) to install pytest for your CSIL account:
+To install pytest, type this command into the terminal session (the Unix Terminal prompt) to install pytest for your CSIL account: